 5.)
 Scout for public art located throughout the historic district.
 Take pictures of the family at downtown McKinney's murals and find all eight of the Monarchs of McKinney!
 (Mural photo by @travelingtexastribe)

 6.)
 Commune with butterflies in the Heard Natural Science Museum & Wildlife Sanctuary's Butterfly House and Gardens.
 While you're there, you may even take home some ideas of pollinator-friendly plants to add to your own yard.
 Don't forget to go exploring the nature trails through multiple habitats in the 289-acre wildlife sanctuary.
+To learn more about how to create your own butterfly garden, check out this lovely article from Happy DIY Home!

 What To Do In Your Own Yard!